-Your relative or friend may have died at home, or in a hospital, hospice or care home.
-If you are alone when your relative or friend dies, it may be possible and helpful to have someone with you soon after the death to support you.
-This might be a relative, friend, health or social care professional, or spiritual or religious adviser.
+Your relative or friend may have died at home or in a hospital, hospice or care home.
+If you are alone when your relative or friend dies, it may be helpful to have someone with you soon after the death to support you.
+This might be a relative, friend, religious adviser or someone from the health or social care team.

 It is important to do what feels right for you.
 Do not feel that you have to do anything straight away or rush to get things done.
 You can spend some time just sitting with the person who has died.

 If your relative or friend is donating their body, organs or body tissues, you should tell a doctor as soon as possible.